autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ### How AUtechjobs(ATJ) happened to him:

-In the process of working on his skills through personal projects, Ajeet connected with the project lead (another volunteer at ATJ) through which he joined the team at ATJ.
-“After an engaging and fruitful conversation, I was sold on the idea of contributing to ATJ as a frontend engineer",he recalls.
+In the process of working on his skills through personal projects, Ajeet connected with the project lead (another volunteer ) at ATJ through which he joined the team.
+“After an engaging and fruitful conversation, I was sold on the idea of contributing to ATJ as a frontend engineer", he recalls.

 ### The learning process: